muneebsoftblock/auth-server-jwt/ReadMe.md

 4. client passes this token to server for future requests
 5. if the token is expired or invalid then do not allow user to perform the action

+"Info inside JWT is public so do not store passwords in JWT, JWT can not be tempered, But It can be read."

 node backend.js
 {